Bindila-Bogdan/Odin-AI/README.md

 ## Performance

 The results shown below were obtained after running the systems for only 30 minutes.
-For more information please refer to [this](https://gitlab.com/BindilaMihai/automl_tool).
+For more information please refer to [this](https://gitlab.com/BindilaMihai/automl_tool#performance).

-- Surpasses the performances of at least one similar tool in 50% of benchmarks
+- Outperforms at least one similar tool in 50% of benchmarks
-- Achieves an average top position of 43.47% in the profile competitions agains humans
+- Achieves an average top position of 43.47% in profile competitions against humans

 ## Appendix